regen-network/regen-ledger/CONTRIBUTING.md

 #### Auto-Generated Documentation

-- Protobuf documentation is auto-generated and served on [Buf Schema Registry](https://buf.build/regen/regen-ledger/docs) using the comments written in the proto files and acts as a source of truth for the API of the application.
+- Protobuf documentation is auto-generated and served on [Buf Schema Registry](https://buf.build/regen/regen-ledger/docs) using the comments written in the proto files.
+This documentation acts as a source of truth for the API of the application.
-- Documentation for each feature is auto-generated and served on [docs.regen.network](https://docs.regen.network) using the feature files written in Gherkin Syntax and acts as a source of truth for the intended behavior of each feature.
+- Documentation for each feature is auto-generated and served on [docs.regen.network](https://docs.regen.network) using the feature files written in Gherkin Syntax.
+This documentation acts as a source of truth for the intended behavior of each feature.
-- CLI documentation is auto-generated and served on [docs.regen.network](https://docs.regen.network) using [cobra/doc](https://pkg.go.dev/github.com/spf13/cobra/doc) and acts as a source of truth for the CLI commands available when using the `regen` binary.
+- CLI documentation is auto-generated and served on [docs.regen.network](https://docs.regen.network) using the [cobra/doc](https://pkg.go.dev/github.com/spf13/cobra/doc) package.
+This documentation acts as a source of truth for the CLI commands available when using the `regen` binary.

 ## The Words of Maya Angelou

 > We, unaccustomed to courage
 > exiles from delight
 > live coiled in shells of loneliness
 > until love leaves its high holy temple
 > and comes into our sight
 > to liberate us into life.
 >
 > Love arrives
 > and in its train come ecstasies
 > old memories of pleasure
 > ancient histories of pain.
 > Yet if we are bold,
 > love strikes away the chains of fear
 > from our souls.
 >
 > We are weaned from our timidity
 > In the flush of love's light
 > we dare be brave
 > And suddenly we see
 > that love costs all we are
 > and will ever be.
 > Yet it is only love
 > which sets us free.
 >
 > ― Maya Angelou